 Pyramid Lake Paiute Tribe

-Traveling from the West, South, or East to Burning Man on Hwy 447, you will drive through the Pyramid Lake Paiute Tribal reservation.
-Please be respectful and supportive of the Pyramid Lake Community.
+Traveling from the West, South, or East to Burning Man on Hwy 447, you will drive through the Pyramid Lake Paiute Tribe reservation.
+Please be respectful and supportive of the Pyramid Lake community.
 Speed limits are strictly enforced.
-Be courteous of tribal members as they cross the road or try to access Tribal businesses and services or their homes.
+Be courteous to Tribe members as they cross the road or try to access Tribal businesses and services or their homes.
 Be respectful of the lake and land — they are considered sacred, the lake is home to two types of endangered fish, and artifact hunting and graffiti are prohibited.
-Leave No Trace!
+Leave No Trace and follow posted speed limits.

 Gerlach & Empire

 The citizens of Gerlach and Empire welcome us.
 Please be considerate of them in return.
 Drive slowly.
 Don’t block driveways or streets.
 There are two gas stations, a market, water store, restaurant, and several street vendors.
 If you pull over to patronize these businesses, please avoid causing traffic issues.
 Remember, regular traffic laws apply, and you may be ticketed for obstructing traffic or creating a nuisance.
 Do not replenish your water supply from a private local spigot.
 Water is precious in the desert, and this water belongs to local residents.
 And Leave No Trace!
 For more info go to the Local Towns section of the website.